raeoxfordhebron/technical/README.md

 ## 2.
 Slow code processing through Javascript or CSS (code bloat in media queries), especially if the website does not have a mobile-first design.

 The first thing I would do to troubleshoot is to check the HTTP requests on the Network tab in Dev Tools to see if there are requests pending or failed.
-This has been my most commonly used method of troubleshooting in my own work.
-I would look in the existing tickets and docs to see if there is anything related to this problem.
+This has been the most common cause of delays in my experience working with web applications.
+There may be too many HTTP requests causing slowness on the load times.
+There's a possibility that the components running on a single Linux box could cause slowness.
+With a relational database, run times can be longer without indexing.

 ## 3.

    git add . <br>